Bobby DeLaughter: Career

 Before graduating from law school in 1977, DeLaughter was given the opportunity to work on legal research for Alvin Binder.
 DeLaughter's father-in-law, Russell Moore, who was serving as a judge at the time, recommended him for the position.

 In 1977 DeLaughter was admitted to the Mississippi Bar Association.
 DeLaughter worked as a criminal and civil defense lawyer for nearly ten years.
 In 1983 he had formed a firm, Kirksey & DeLaughter, with his colleague Bill Kirksey.
 By 1986, he wanted to leave private practice and sought a position as a prosecuting attorney.

 In 1987, DeLaughter began working as a prosecutor under Ed Peters, the district attorney of Hinds County.
 He was assigned to the Evers case, which he began investigating in 1989.
 His strong commitment to the case contributed to the break-up of his marriage.

 DeLaughter is best known for leading the state's successful prosecution of Byron De La Beckwith for the assassination of civil rights leader Medgar Evers in 1994, more than 30 years after the crime.
 Two previous trials in 1964 following the event had resulted in hung juries; at the time, all the jury members were white because blacks had been prevented from voting in Mississippi and thus could not serve on juries.
 The state retried the case in 1994 based on new evidence.

 In 1999, Governor Kirk Fordice appointed DeLaughter to a position as Hinds County Court Judge, after the incumbent judge died.
 In 2002, DeLaughter was appointed a Circuit Court judge for Hinds County.

 Bribery charges

 On March 28, 2008, DeLaughter was suspended from the bench indefinitely by the Mississippi Supreme Court due to allegations of bribery and judicial misconduct.
 On February 12, 2009, DeLaughter pleaded not guilty to a five-count federal indictment; these charges were linked to the criminal investigation of disgraced tort attorney Richard Scruggs.
 On July 30, 2009, he pleaded guilty to one obstruction of justice charge.
 On November 13, 2009, DeLaughter was sentenced to 18 months in federal prison by Judge Glen Davidson.
 In keeping with the recommendation of his plea agreement, Judge Davidson did not impose a financial penalty on DeLaughter due to his negative net worth.
 He was incarcerated in the federal prison at McCreary and was released on April 13, 2011.
+The Mississippi Supreme Court in March 2010 removed him from his judgeship and three months later permanently disbarred him.